nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 See [`OrmSubscription.getOrCreate(ShapeType, scope)`](#getorcreate-1) for graphs
 and [`DiscreteOrmSubscription.getOrCreate(documentId)`](#getorcreate) for discrete documents.

 Internally, the OrmSubscription keeps a signalObject, a proxied, reactive object.
-When modifications are made, this makes the frontend components rerender and sends the update to the engine to be persisted.
+When modifications are made, this makes the frontend components refresh and sends the update to the engine to be persisted.

 In all cases, you have to create a document first with `ng.doc_create()`.